-Use: A FQDN certificate shall be used to authenticate an M2M Enrolment Function to an Enrolee during a Bootstrap Enrolment Handshake phase in a Certificate-Based Remote Security Provisioning Framework.
+Use: A FQDN certificate is used to authenticate an M2M Enrolment Function to an Enrolee during a Bootstrap Enrolment Handshake phase in a Certificate-Based Remote Security Provisioning Framework.

 NOTE: The flavours, and the details specific for these flavours, are specified to support a range of deployment models while ensuring that oneM2M entities have clear procedures for authenticating other oneM2M entities using certificates.